RCushmaniii/cushlabs-base/docs/PROJECT_BRIEF.md

 - boring, proven patterns over novelty
 - explicit boundaries over feature creep

-The goal is to reduce setup time, prevent architectural mistakes, and standardize how new SaaS projects begin.
+The goal is to reduce setup time, prevent common auth/RLS mistakes, and provide a starter that is easy to clone and extend.

 ---

 ## Intended Use Cases

-This scaffold is designed to be used for:
+This starter is designed to be used for:

-- **Client MVPs**
+- **MVPs and internal tools**

   - Fast, safe starting point with real auth and data

-- **Internal CushLabs experiments**

-  - Prototypes that may evolve into products

 - **Portfolio demonstration**

   - Evidence of senior-level systems thinking

-- **Future monetization**

-  - Optional base for paid extensions (billing, AI, multi-tenant)

 This is **not** designed for: